Are you a KU East Asian Languages and Cultures alumni? Share your news with us!

 Wright, John, B.A.
 Japanese.
 Currently a pilot in the Air Force, stationed at Travis Air Force Base in Fairfield, CA. Married Hiroko fall 2009.
 1 Apr 2011

 Vierthaler, Paul, B.A.
 Chinese, Ph.D.
 Yale University.
-Lived in China from 2005 to spring 2007, which included a period in which he tutored the children of an M.A. graduate of EALC.
-Now Lecturer, University of Leiden, digital humanities and Ming and Qing dynasty Chinese literature, Leiden, The Netherlands.
+Formerly Lecturer, University of Leiden, digital humanities and Ming and Qing dynasty Chinese literature, Leiden, The Netherlands.
 Currently Assistant Professor of Chinese at the College of William and Mary.

 Pine, Charly, M.A., Chinese, 2004, is currently in the Ph.D. program in Cultural Anthropology at Lanzhou University, Gansu Province, China.
 Funded by the China Scholarship Council, he will conduct field research in Jishishan County, home of several Muslim communities, on ethnic minority education, including the impact of religion on education.